Ribaat is an online academic program that offers courses in

 The language of instruction is English, and students range from 17-80 years of age.
 The academic year is composed of three terms.
-The Fall Term spans from mid-September to mid-December, and the Spring Term from the last week in January through mid-May.
-Summer Arabic courses are also offered in July and August.
-The program is designed to be flexible to fit the needs and schedule of each individual student.Courses are each about 14 weeks long, and meet for a 1.5 hour live session once a week.
-The online session includes audio and video of the instructor, a chatbox for live discussion, questions and answers, and share pods to share sound files, images, slides, videos, and any other online content the instructor wishes to use as teaching materials.
+The Fall Term spans from mid-September to mid-December, the Spring Term from the last week in January through mid-May, and the Summer Term from June through August.
+The program is flexible to fit the needs and schedule of each individual student.Courses are each about 14 weeks long, and meet for a live session once a week.
+The online session includes audio and video of the instructor, a chat box for live discussion, questions and answers, and share pods to share sound files, images, slides, videos, and any other online content the instructor wishes to use as teaching materials.
 If the subject matter requires it, audio and video can also be enabled for students.
 Classes are recorded for students who cannot attend live.
 Each course includes a range of assessments including written and practical homework assignments, written reflections, essays, research papers, projects, mid-terms and/or final exams.

 The Ribaat Tajwid Program enables students to become proficient in recitation of the Holy Quran, with complete understanding and application of the rules of tajwīd.
 The program takes students from the beginner level to fluency in recitation, and from there onto a journey of memorization of chosen chapters.
 The end goal is to produce students who are able to read and teach the Holy Quran with proficiency and expertise.

 Tajwid courses consist of two components:

 - Theory is taught once a week in a group online session, to study the recitation of the Holy Quran, points of articulation, and rules of tajwīd.

-- Students are also paired with a tajwīd teacher, who they meet for additional sessions and work one-on-one with to recite and apply the rules of tajwīd.
-If a local teacher is not available, they will conduct these one-on-one sessions online, using Skype, Facetime, or other online apps.
+- Students are also paired with a tajwīd teacher, who they meet for additional sessions and work with - either one-on-one or in small groups - to recite and apply the rules of tajwīd.
+If a local teacher is not available, they will conduct these sessions online, using Zoom, WhatsApp, Facetime, or other online apps.